-- 14 (b) Telephonic disclosure.
-No person shall authorize, administer or make payment for a 15 persuasion poll unless, at the beginning of each call, the person making the call identifies the 16 person(s) making payments for or authorizing the call by stating "This is a paid political advertisement by [Name of person(s)]," and, identifies the person making the call, if different 17 18 from the sponsor, by stating "This call is conducted by [Name of person]."
-These disclosures shall be spoken at the same volume and speed as the rest of the communication so as to be 19 20 clearly audible by the call recipient and otherwise appropriately conveyed for the hearing 21 impaired.
-These disclosures shall be repeated upon request of the call recipient. - 22 - 23 (1) Any person who authorizes, administers or makes payment for a persuasion poll - 24 shall, within 48 hours of each disclosure date by no later than the next Disclosure Deadline following - 25 each triggering event, file an itemized statement with the San Francisco Ethics Commission.
-A person authorizing, administering or making payment for a persuasion poll is not required to file an itemized statement under this Section if the person is aware that another person authorizing, administering or making payment for the same persuasion poll has filed an authorized statement for the persuasion poll as required by this Section.
+- (A) The date that a written formal agreement regarding the persuasion poll is made between the person making the calls and the poll sponsor(s) or the sponsor(s) agent; - (B) The date of the 1,000th call in the poll; and - (C) After a person has met the threshold under Subsection (B), the date of each 1,000th additional call in the poll. - (b) Telephonic disclosure.
+No person shall authorize, administer or make payment for a persuasion poll unless, at the beginning of each call, the person making the call identifies the person(s) making payments for or authorizing the call by stating "This is a paid political advertisement by [Name of person(s)]," and, identifies the person making the call, if different from the sponsor, by stating "This call is conducted by [Name of person]."
+These disclosures shall be spoken at the same volume and speed as the rest of the communication so as to be clearly audible by the call recipient and otherwise appropriately conveyed for the hearing impaired.
+These disclosures shall be repeated upon request of the call recipient. - (c) Filing.

+(1) Any person who authorizes, administers or makes payment for a persuasion poll shall, within 48 hours of each disclosure date by no later than the next Disclosure Deadline following each triggering event, file an itemized statement with the San Francisco Ethics Commission.
+A
-5 (2) Each itemized statement required to be filed under this Section shall be filed on a 6 form promulgated by the San Francisco Ethics Commission and shall contain the following 7 information:

-8 (A) the full name, street address, city, state and zip code of each person who 9 authorizes, administers or makes payment for the persuasion poll;

-(B) the full name, street address, city, state and zip code of each person sharing or exercising direction and control over the person authorizing, administering or making payments for the survey;

-13 (C) the dates during which the persuasion poll was conducted;

-(D) for each day, the number of calls attempted to households in the City and County of San Francisco if the election described in Subsection (a)(1)(B) is a City-wide election, or the number of calls to households in the district if the election described in Subsection (a)(1)(B) is a district election;

-(E) for each day, the number of individuals contacted and the number of messages left in households in the City and County of San Francisco if the election described in Subsection (a)(1)(B) is a City-wide election, or the number of individuals contacted and the number of messages left in households in the district if the election described in Subsection (a)(1)(B) is a district election;

-(F) a detailed accounting of any payments of \$100.00 or more that the person has received from another person, which were used for conducting or administering the persuasion poll; such detailed accounting shall include the dollar amount or value of each payment; the date of the payment's receipt; the name, street address, city, state, and zip code of the person who made such payment; the occupation and employer of the person who made such payment, if any, or, if the person is self-employed, the name of the person's business; and the cumulative amount of payments received for the purpose of conducting or
+- (2) Each itemized statement required to be filed under this Section shall be filed on a form promulgated by the San Francisco Ethics Commission and shall contain the following information: - (A) the full name, street address, city, state and zip code of each person who authorizes, administers or makes payment for the persuasion poll; - (B) the full name, street address, city, state and zip code of each person sharing or exercising direction and control over the person authorizing, administering or making payments for the survey; - (C) the dates during which the persuasion poll was conducted: - (D) for each day, the number of calls attempted to households in the City and County of San Francisco if the election described in Subsection (a)(1)(B) is a City-wide election, or the number of calls to households in the district if the election described in Subsection (a)(1)(B) is a district election; - (E) for each day, the number of individuals contacted and the number of messages left in households in the City and County of San Francisco if the election described in Subsection (a)(1)(B) is a City-wide election, or the number of individuals contacted and the number of messages left in households in the district if the election described in Subsection (a)(1)(B) is a district election; - (F) a detailed accounting of any payments of \$100.00 or more that the person has received from another person, which were used for conducting or administering the persuasion poll; such detailed accounting shall include the dollar amount or value of each

-5 administering persuasion polls from that person during the calendar year;